Spotify reveals most-streamed songs of the summer with new playlist

-Spotify has shared its most-streamed songs of the summer, with Olivio Rodrigo‘s ‘Good 4 U’ taking the top stop.
+Spotify has shared its most-streamed songs of the summer, with Olivio Rodrigo‘s ‘Good 4 U’ taking the top spot.

 The streaming giant crunched the numbers on the tracks played between the period May 29 to August 22, 2021 and has now revealed the results in a new playlist, ‘Songs Of Summer’ – you can listen to it below.